alexwlchan/alexwlchan.net/src/_drafts/supposedly-simple-image-layout.md

 tags: css
 ---

-I've been toying with a new layout for an upcoming blogpost: a three-up display of images, with one big image on the left and two smaller images on the right.
+I've been toying with a new layout for an upcoming post: a three-up display of images, with one big image on the left and two smaller images on the right.
 I wanted something a bit more visually interesting than a scrolling vertical list.
 This is the sort of thing I mean: